Recovery From Sexual Abuse

 The sexual abuse of vulnerable adults and children happens far too often across the nation.
 Survivors who experience this trauma face a lifetime of emotional struggles and a decreased quality of life when they do not actively engage in the healing process.
 Seeking justice after sexual abuse is one of the biggest parts of healing for survivors.
 For some, justice means having their day in court and seeing their abuser reap the consequences of their actions.
 This is often done under the umbrella of criminal justice.
 Yet, civil action against an abuser also provides a sense of justice, especially when too much time has passed to press criminal charges.

 If you are a survivor of sexual abuse, you are not alone.
-You also need to know that healing is possible.
+You also need to know learning how to heal from sexual abuse is possible.
 Many people, starting with family and friends and extending to complete strangers, want to offer you support and empower you as embark on the healing process.
 We have provided this guide to offer you information about the long-term impact of sexual abuse, how you can heal and rid yourself of some of the effects, and the ways taking legal action with a sexual abuse attorney by your side can help you with the healing process.

 Why Healing After Surviving Sexual Abuse Is Important